coimbrastudios/framework/README.md

 - `FormerlySerializedAsBackingFieldOfAttribute`: `FormerlySerializedAs` subclass that correctly formats the input to `<{propertyName}>k__BackingField`.
 - `GameObjectPool`: specialized pooling implementation for `GameObject` with auto resizing functionality.
 - Int/Float Ranges: `IntRange` and `FloatRange` to be used instead of `Vector2` and `Vector2Int` when requiring a min and a max value.
 - Interface Fields: with `ManagedField` you can expose a field to reference an interface, accepting anything that implements it.
-Combine it with `TypeFilterAttribute` to better control which objects can be referenced.
+Combine it with `TypeFilterAttribute` to better control which objects can be referenced or with `DisablePickerAttribute` to disable selecting another instance in the inspector.
 - Listeners: components to be used to listen for common events:
     - `AnimatorIKListener`: depends on `Animator`.
     - `AnimatorMoveListener`: depends on `Animator`.